 Day 8 – Arches National Park

 If you’re fit and prepared to return in the dark, take the Delicate Arch Trail for the most amazing end to your day.
-Time your departure to reach Delicate Arch a good hour before sunset, because there will be a queue for photos under the Arch and you’ll want to get some daylight photos of the rock formation.
+Time your departure to reach Delicate Arch a good hour before sunset.
+There will be a queue for photos under the Arch when you get to the top and you’ll want to get some daylight photos of the rock formation.
 I recommend staying beyond sunset for a little twilight too.
+Make sure you have a flashlight or headlamp and warm clothing with you for the climb down from Delicate Arch.

 Driving distance: Local driving distance depends on accommodation location and chosen activities.